 Compute Environment Attributes

 - Base Environment: Gives you a choice between basing your compute environment on your deployment default or on a custom Dockerfile URI.
 This defines the "FROM" line in the Dockerfile Domino constructs for you.

 - Dockerfile Instructions: Enter your Dockerfile layers here.
 Docker's official site has a handy guide here.
 You can also read our primer on Dockerfiles below.

-- Pluggable Notebooks/Interactive Sessions: Define which interactive tools should be available in a project using this environment.
+- Pluggable Notebooks/Workspace Sessions: Define which interactive tools should be available in a project using this environment.
 See this for more details.